 THE FRENCH QUARTER

 Most likely if you're coming for Mardi Gras this is where you will spend most of your time.
+We locals know to pretty much stay away but we do like to venture down there during Mardi Gras to watch out of towners make complete idiots out of themselves.
+It's quite fun!
 The following places are my recommendations on where you should be able to find good beer:

 1) Club Decatur- They have a decent tap list with beers like Stone, Sierra Nevada, NOLA and Abita.
 They also have a decent bottle list.
 I would recommend getting bottles.
 Not sure the last time those taps have been cleaned.